 Let J. Price McNamara Help You Get Justice

 If you or a loved one has recently suffered from an injury or death, you may be entitled to compensation for your loss.
 An aggressive personal injury attorney with extensive knowledge of Louisiana law is essential to getting you what you deserve for your injuries.
 J. Price McNamara has been practicing law in Louisiana for many years and has an outstanding reputation amoung his peers and in the community.
 Don’t take a chance on a discount attorney!
 Call us today to schedule your free case review and get an experienced attorney on your side.
-The legal team at the Law Offices of J. Price McNamara is waiting to help you with your case.
+The legal team at J. Price McNamara ERISA Insurance Claim Attorney is waiting to help you with your case.

 Following graduation from Loyola Law School in New Orleans in 1990, Price McNamara served as a Federal Judicial Law Clerk to the Honorable John M Shaw, Chief Judge, United States District Court Western District of Louisiana.

 Mr. McNamara founded J. Price McNamara ERISA Insurance Claim Attorney, and began putting his past experience to work for the injured and disabled clients he now represents against the insurance companies in personal injury and long term disability and other insurance disputes in both federal and state courts